WorkingCodePod/workingcode/src/episodes/153-our-biggest-failures.md

 [00:37:12] **Adam:** The guy who started DuckDuckGo.
 I feel like I said, I feel like a jerk.
 Sorry.
 He's a, he's a Philly local, and we met through, Bar Camp Philly and did some parent stuff together for a while, among a, among a group of other parents, but, he was there and, and, he, was on like a panel for us.

 [00:37:29] **Adam:** So he was like a, an angel investor type guy and that sort of thing.
 Anyway, so those are the first two things that come to mind.
-Like I said, I, I don't dwell in my, dammit, I've, I've forgotten the word.
+Like I said, I, I don't dwell in my, I've, I've forgotten the word.

 [00:37:39] **Ben:** Failures?